ESG Rating & ESG Rating Advisory

 Extra-financial rating companies

-Examples include: MSCI, FTSE Russell RobecoSAM, Bloomberg ESG Disclosures Scores, S&P Global ESG Scores
+Examples include: MSCI, FTSE Russell RobecoSAM, Bloomberg ESG Disclosures Scores, S&P Global ESG Scores.

 ESG Rating Methodology

-In order to evaluate the ESG rating, the agencies use a multitude of information:
+In order to evaluate the ESG rating, agencies use a multitude of information: company publications, government databases, media, and NGOs or other stakeholders.

 A questionnaire can also be used to collect additional information from companies.